jaredly/j3/docs/Type Inference.md

-# Type Inference
+# Type Inference that sticks

-Type inference algorithms are given the daunting task of intuiting user intent from a file of plain text.
-This being essentially insurmountable, they instead use a deterministic algorithm for inferring a set of types for a file of plain text, and users are then required to mold their intent to fit this algorithm.
+Type inference algorithms are given the daunting task of intuiting the types a user intended to use, but was too lazy to write out, from a blob of unadorned text.
+This being essentially insurmountable, they instead settle on a deterministic algorithm for inferring a set of types for a file of plain text, and users are then required to mold their intent to fit this algorithm.

-They perform just as well (and just as poorly) on code entered & modified over time in an IDE as they do on a text file read from a disk.
-Or, for that matter, code written with pen & paper and then fed to a compiler character by character via teletype.
+These algorithms perform just as well (and just as poorly) on code entered & modified over time in an IDE as they do on a text file read from a disk.
+Or, for that matter, on code written with pen & paper and then fed to a compiler character by character via teletype.

 That is to say, they have no knowledge of, or interest in, the process by which the code was written.
-They only feedback loop they recognize is receiving all of the code at once, and responding with the first error they come across, or if you're lucky, several independent errors.
-Fixing a given error, instead of being a context-sensitive conversation "here's the resolution to that error, please continue", is back to a clean-slate data dump of all the code (modulo some caching for performance, but caching does not -- must not -- change the semantics of type inference).
+The only feedback loop they recognize is receiving all of the code at once, and responding with the first error they come across, or if you're lucky, several independent errors.
+Fixing a given error, instead of being a context-sensitive conversation ("here's the resolution to that error, please continue"), is back to a clean-slate data dump of all the code (modulo some caching for performance, but caching does not -- must not -- change the semantics of type inference).

 Sometimes in conversations about programming language development, people bring up a "sufficiently smart compiler" as the solution to verbose syntax or excessive boilerplate.
 A "sufficiently smart compiler" compiler would be able to figure out the right thing to do without the user having to specify it.
 The trouble of course comes when the compiler has an algorithm for "figuring it out" which doesn't match your internal algorithm for "the right thing to do".
 This is especially fraught in an inference situation, when the results that the compiler came up with are only made obvious to you if there's a type error in that general location, or if you happen to inspect the inferred type. (a recent example from roc development, the function being number-polymorphic)